After six years of practicing massage, and two failed attempts before, my dream of creating a wellness center finally manifested.

 Reconcile some of my deep grief, shame, regret, diminished self-worth, fear, and limiting beliefs

-Heal the aftermath of failed relationships
+Heal the sadness of having failed relationships

 Face the many ways I have abused myself

 Make peace with my many character flaws and shortcomings

 These things remain a work in progress and have become daily spiritual practices.
 I understand how important it is to have the right allies in my life.
 And how to be a better ally myself.
 Priceless!

 Today, I focus my energies on providing stellar bodywork.
 I have discovered that I love writing both as therapy and creative expression.
 I am also at a stage in my career where I have much to offer my industry and have begun to consider how I will pass on what I know.